 You know that one thing in your city you always say you’re going to check out but never do?
 When something’s almost too easy and too convenient to carve out time and try?
-I finally stopped saying someday and went whitewater rafting in Richmond.
-It was time to start playing tourist in my own backyard and working through my “Richmond bucket list”.
+I finally stopped saying someday and went James River rafting this summer.
+For once, it was time to start playing tourist in my own backyard and working through my “Richmond bucket list”.

 Geared up and prepped by Riverside Outfitters, we put in the river near Reedy Creek in the James River Park system.
 The mild stretch of water is not only gorgeous, but it’s also a great place to get a feel for the raft, practice your paddle strokes, and get to know your raft mates.